 - This smoke alarm should be installed on a U.L. listed or recognized junction box.
-All connections should be made by a qualified electrician and all wiring used shall be in accordance with articles 210 and 300.3(B) of the U.S. National Electrical Code ANSI/NFPA 70, NFPA 72 and/or any other codes having jurisdiction in your area.
-The multiple station interconnect wiring to the alarms must be run in the same raceway or cable as the AC power wiring.
-In addition, the resistance of the interconnect wiring shall be a maximum of 10 ohms. - The appropriate power source is 120 Volt AC Single Phase supplied from a non-switchable circuit which is not protected by a ground fault interrupter. - WARNING: This alarm cannot be operated from power derived from a square wave, modified square wave or modified sine wave inverters.
-These types of inverters are sometimes used to supply power to the structure in off grid installations, such as solar or wind derived power sources.
-These power sources produce high peak voltages that will damage the alarm.
+All connections should be made by a qualified electrician and must conform to article 760 of the U.S. National Electrical Code, NFPA 72 and/or any other codes having jurisdiction in your area. - The appropriate power source is 120 Volt A.C.
+Single Phase supplied from a non-switchable circuit which is not protected by a ground fault interrupter.

-WIRING INSTRUCTIONS FOR AC QUICK CONNECT HARNESS CAUTION!
-TURN OFF THE MAIN POWER TO THE CIRCUIT BEFORE WIRING THE ALARM
+WIRING INSTRUCTIONS FOR A.C.
+QUICK CONNECT HARNESS

+CAUTION!
+TURN OFF THE MAIN POWER TO THE CIRCUIT BEFORE WIRING THE ALARM.

 - For alarms that are used as single station, DO NOT CONNECT THE RED WIRE TO ANYTHING.
-Leave the red wire insulating cap in place to make certain that the red wire cannot contact any metal parts or the electrical box. - When alarms are interconnected, all interconnected units must be powered from a single circuit. - A maximum of 24 Kidde devices may be interconnected in a multiple station arrangement.
-The interconnect system should not exceed the NFPA interconnect limit of 12 smoke alarms and/or 18 alarms total (smoke, heat, carbon monoxide, etc.).
-With 18 alarms interconnected, it is still possible to interconnect up to a total of 6 remote signaling devices and/or relay modules.

-- When mixing models which have battery backup (i12040, i12060, i12080, 1275, 1276, 1285, 1296, PE120, PI2000, KN-COSM-IB, RF-SM-ACDC, HD135F, KN-COB-IC, KN-COP-IC) with models without battery backup, (i1220, 1235, KN-COSM-I, 120X, SM120X,CO120X, SL177i) be advised that the models without battery backup will not respond during an AC power failure. - The maximum wire run distance between the first and last unit in an interconnected system is 1000 feet. - Figure 4 illustrates interconnection wiring.
-Improper connection will result in damage to the alarm, failure to operate, or a shock hazard. - Make certain alarms are wired to a continuous (non-switched) power line.
-NOTE: Use standard UL listed household wire (as required by local codes) available at all electrical supply stores and most hardware stores.
+Leave the red wire insulating cap in place to make certain that the red wire cannot contact any metal parts or the electrical box. - When alarms are interconnected, all interconnected units must be powered from a single circuit. - A maximum of 24 Lifesaver devices may be interconnected in a multiple station arrangement.
+The interconnect system should not exceed the NFPA interconnect limit of 12 smoke alarms and/or 18 alarms total (smoke, heat, etc.) With 18 alarms interconnected, it is still possible to interconnect up to a total of 6 remote signaling devices and/or relay modules. - When mixing models which have battery backup (1275, 1275H, 1285, PE 120, HD135F) with models without battery backup, (1235, 120X, SL177I) be advised that the models without battery backup will not respond during an AC power failure. - The maximum wire run distance between the first and last unit in an interconnected system is 1000 feet. - Figure 1 illustrates interconnection wiring.
+Improper connection will result in damage to the alarm, failure to operate, or a shock hazard. - · Make certain alarms are wired to a continuous (non-switched) power line.

+NOTE: Use standard UL listed household wire (18 gauge or larger as required by local codes) available at all electrical supply stores and most hardware stores.